Akuli/python-tutorial/handy-stuff-strings.md

 ```

 There's also a step argument we can give to our slices, but I'm not
-going to talk about it in this tutorial.
+going to talk about it now.

 ## Indexing